schmidtb33/library/protected/extensions/Library/README.md

 # Setup
 Use the userHasBook.sql file to create the relation table userHasBook.
+Is now also included in the database setup file.

 # Explanation
 I focused on Javascript and backend functionality and created an extension and a Widget for that.